victorcana/PANAS/README.md

 export PATH=$PATH:~/your/path/directory/paml4.9j/src/
 export PATH=$PATH:~/your/path/directory/ParaAT-master/
 ```
-Then, execute in the command line:
+Then run on the command line:
 ```
 -bash-4.4$ source ~/.bash_profile
 ```

 ## Main Options
-  - `-p` Directory containing protein(s) file(s) in Fasta format.
-If you ran OMA to obtain orthologous information, it can be used the "DB" file, only with the Fasta file.
+  - `-p` Directory containing the protein file(s) in Fasta format.
+If you ran OMA to get ortholog information, the "DB" file can be used, only with the Fasta.
 Required parameter.
-  - `-n` Directory containing nucleotido(s) file(s) in Fasta format.
+  - `-n` Directory containing the nucleotide file(s) in Fasta format.
 Required parameter.
-  - `-o` Directory containing information of the ortologous groups.
-If you ran OMA, you can use "PairwiseOrthologs" file.
-However, it can used tab-delimited text file(s) with each row representing an orthologous group with two column.
-See example in Input data section.
+  - `-o` Directory containing information on orthologous groups.
+If you ran OMA, you can use the "PairwiseOrthologs" file.
+However, you can use tab-delimited text files in which each row represents an orthologous group with two columns.
+See example in the Input data section.
 Required parameter.
   - `-z` Process number used during alignment.
-It is used by the ParAT program.
-Required Parameter.
+It is used by the ParaAT program.
+Required parameter.
   - `-a` Aligner used.
-Depending on which alignment program you have installed, you can choose one of the following: "clustalw2", "t_coffee", "mafft" or "muscle").
+Depending on the alignment program you have installed, you can choose one of the following: "clustalw2", "t_coffee", "mafft" or "muscle").
 Default: mafft.
 Optional parameter.
   - `-g` Genetic Code used.
-Default: 1.
-1 represent "The Standard Code".
-For more information see documentation of [ParaAT](https://ngdc.cncb.ac.cn/tools/paraat/doc).
+Default value: 1 (The Standard Code).
+For more information see the documentation of [ParaAT](https://ngdc.cncb.ac.cn/tools/paraat/doc).
 Optional parameter.
-  - `-t` Type of format of the file(s) containing information of the orthologous groups.
-You can chose one of the following: "OMA" or "other".
-If two information of the ortologous groups correspond to the "PairwiseOrthologs" file chose "OMA".
-Requerid parameter.
+  - `-t` Format type of the file(s) containing orthologous group information.
+You can choose one of the following: "OMA" or "other".
+If the data of the orthologous groups correspond to the file "PairwiseOrthologs" choose "OMA".
+Required parameter.
   - `-s` You can choose between the parameters: "single-copy" or "multiple-copy".
-Allows you to choose if you want to perform the analysis using only the information of orthologous genes with a 1:1 ratio ("single-copy"), or orthologous groups of multiple copies, such as 1:many, many:1, and many:many ("multiple-copy").
+Allows you to choose wheter to perform the analysis using only the information from orthologous genes with a 1:1 ratio ("single-copy"), or orthologous groups of multiple copies, such as 1:many, many:1, and many:many ("multiple-copy").
 Useful parameter if your information comes from OMA.
-If your information does not have the OMA "PairwiseOrthologs" format, you can choose any.
+If your information is not in the OMA "PairwiseOrthologs" format, you can choose either.
 Required parameter.
   - `-h` Help

 **Import note:** Each gene must have the same code in its nucleotide and amino acid sequence.
 However, the code from one gene should not be repeated in another gene.
 Don't use "@" in sequence codes.

 ## Input data
 The pipeline requires four files.
 See Examples.
     - Directory with file(s) containing multiple amino acid sequences.
     - Directory with file(s) containing multiple nucleotide sequences.
     - Control files that specify the models and options for the analysis.
 No need to modify anything.
-Modifying some parameters in the control file can lead to error.
+Modifying some parameters in the control file can an error.
     - Directory with file(s) containing orthologous groups.
-      - Example of "PairwiseOrthologs" OMA format, for the option "-t OMA":
+      - Example of OMA "PairwiseOrthologs" format, for the option "-t OMA":
 ```
 -bash-4.4$ genes_speciesA-genes_speciesB.txt
 # Format: Protein 1<tab>Protein 2<tab>Protein ID1<tab>ProteinID2<tab>Orthology type<tab>OMA group (if any)